ms609/TreeSearch/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.

-Brian Ripley requested that I resubmit this package immediately as I had inadvertently included duplicate titles for certain vignettes.
+Kurt Hornik requested that I resubmit this package immediately in order to prepare for the new random number generation system in R 3.6.0.
-As such, this release comes shortly after a previous release.

 ## Downstream dependencies
-There are currently no downstream dependencies for this package.
+There are currently two downstream dependencies for this package.

+`revdepcheck::revdep_check()` does not yet support the Windows platform.
+`devtools::revdep_check()` reported no packages with problems.